AashiDutt/aashidutt.github.io/_posts/2025-04-30-qwen3-ollama-guide.md

 **[Read the full article on DataCamp: How to Set Up and Run Qwen 3 Locally With Ollama](https://www.datacamp.com/tutorial/qwen3-ollama)**

-Learn how to install, set up, and run Qwen3 locally with **Ollama**, and build a simple **Gradio-based reasoning and translation app**.
+Learn how to install, set up, and, run Qwen3 locally with **Ollama**, and build a simple **Gradio-based reasoning and translation app**.

 ---